 - Health – the best version of you

 The learners who had managed to stay on target during lockdown personified this resilience.
-Over 40 students achieved their Apprenticeships this summer and autumn, and the overall company success rate was 2% higher than in 2019.
+Over 40 learners achieved their Apprenticeships this summer and autumn, and the overall company success rate was 2% higher than in 2019.
 The Pinecone Trust offered ‘Support’ for many learners when they needed it.
 Moreover, it allowed them to increase their ‘Staying Power’.

 A big ‘Thank You’ to everyone at The Pinecone Trust from all at tpm.